Complete Guide to Homemade Cleaning Solutions

 Hit a snag?
 Here’s how I fix common issues with my cleaners.

-• Streaky Glass: If your glass looks streaky, don’t worry—just use distilled water and a pinch of cornstarch, then wipe with microfiber.
+• Streaky Glass: If your glass looks streaky, don’t worry—use distilled water and a pinch of cornstarch, then wipe with microfiber.

 • Vinegar Smell Lingers: Add a few extra drops of essential oil and open a window to let it air out.

-• Not Strong Enough: Let baking soda pastes sit longer or try hydrogen peroxide for stubborn spots.
+• Not Strong Enough: Let baking-soda pastes sit longer or try hydrogen peroxide for stubborn spots (follow product directions).

 Frequently Asked Questions